Sam Slishman, MD, Founder

 Sam’s a strange man in the world of substance dependence.
 He’s called a “normie,” having never even smoked pot.
 Actually, that probably makes him more of an ab-normie.
 But in any case, he certainly comes to the addictions world from a different place.

 His interest in the topic probably came from his alcoholic grandfather Milton, who just quit one day never to drink again for his remaining 20+ years (while still brewing brandy for his friends), as well as his work in emergency medicine.

-Over the next 6-8 months the EPC picture began to crystallize and in 2003, he returned to Albuquerque from Tasmania with intentions to give it a go.
-Naively, he submitted the nonprofit paperwork, began a listserv, posted weekly notes to anyone who seemed interested and ran weekly meetings to bring EPC to life.
+Over the next 6-8 months the EPC picture crystallized, and in 2003 he returned to Albuquerque from Tasmania with intentions to give it a go.
+Naively, he submitted the nonprofit paperwork, began a listserv, posted weekly notes to anyone who seemed interested, and ran weekly meetings to bring EPC to life.

-Today, Sam still works the odd emergency medicine shift to stay fed.
-He also dabbles in medical device design.
-But, helping EPC along remains his primary focus.
-Sam is extremely grateful to everyone who has helped EPC to grow to what it is today.
+Sam is extremely grateful to Jeff Holland in particular, and to everyone else who has helped EPC to grow to what it is today.

 Jeff Lepori (aka “Scarecrow”) came to EPC in 2010, after meeting Sam Slishman, to host a haunted house fundraiser.
 Jeff has been running the annual Haunted Scarecrow annually since.
 For over twenty years, Jeff has been in Law Enforcement and has seen the affects of substance abuse and homelessness first hand.

 Born in Dover, Deleware in the late 60′s to an Air Force family, yes he is an Air Force Brat, Jeff has traveled the world and has seen many interesting people and things.
 Jeff joined the Army right out of high school and returned to the Albuquerque area a few years later.